 The Academic Honor Program is designed to promote individual responsibility and integrity in academic affairs and to develop an atmosphere conducive to serious independent scholarship.
-A description of the Honor Code and the complete text of the Code itself can be found online.
+The Honor Code is housed in The Compass Student Handbook and Resource Guide.

 1.5 History